 Design Bid Build

 The design bid build delivery method is also known as the “traditional” delivery method.
-The owner first selects an Designer to design the project.
+The owner first selects an architect to design the project.
 Then the project gets sent out for bid to a selection of general contractors.
-A general contractor is then selected, and the owner holds the contracts for both the Designer and construction partner.
+A general contractor is then selected, and the owner holds the contracts for both the architect and construction partner.
 Owners often feel they are getting the best possible price when multiple bids are solicited.
 The downfall to this method is that the owner is more involved in managing the project and holds part responsibility for the outcome of the project.
 Often there are more change orders and RFIs (request for information).
-There can also conflict between the Designer and construction partner because they aren’t working together from the start of the project.
+There can also conflict between the architect and construction partner because they aren’t working together from the start of the project.

 The construction management delivery method is a commitment by the construction manager to perform and deliver a project within a defined schedule and price.
 There are separate contracts with the designer and construction manager.
 In general, the owner is responsible for the details of design, and liable for gaps between the plans and specs.
 The construction management team can provide pre-construction services and then serve as a general contractor when the project starts.
 When building begins, the owner can be more hands-off and approve smaller details when necessary.
 It is the construction manager’s responsibility to choose and manage subcontractors on the job.
 The construction manager can add their construction expertise by providing services such as budgeting, value engineering, scheduling, and planning.